 Oh, before I go, just a quick update on El Generico…

 - First one to spot him gets to be our new TNA recapper.

-Tags: Anonymous GM, ask ric flair, chris jericho, cm punk, Cody Rhodes, Daniel Bryan, David Otunga, El Generico, Executive Vice President of Talent Relations and Interm General Manager of the RAW brand, Fella, Gerald Brisco, HHH, Hulk Hogan, jack swagger, jbl, Jim Ross, john cena, John Laurinaitis, Mae Young, Mark Henry, Mega Amphibian, Pat Patterson, PS Hayes, Santino Marella, Shaemus, Stephanie McMahon, Teddy Long, the big show, The Rock, the undertaker, Vickie Guerrero, vince mcmahon, wrestlemania, WWE, wwe studios, XXVIII, yoshi tatsu
+Tags: Anonymous GM, ask ric flair, chris jericho, cm punk, Cody Rhodes, Daniel Bryan, David Otunga, El Generico, Gerald Brisco, HHH, Hulk Hogan, jack swagger, jbl, Jim Ross, john cena, John Laurinaitis, Mae Young, Mark Henry, Pat Patterson, Santino Marella, Shaemus, Stephanie McMahon, Teddy Long, the big show, The Rock, the undertaker, Vickie Guerrero, vince mcmahon, wrestlemania, WWE, wwe studios, yoshi tatsu